crespohector/welcome-to-mod-7/README.md

 <!-- [user stories requirements](https://docs.google.com/document/d/1LzfYEuvd-WcHkGVycn1d95kXgoIbvrAyzAkcR9C8z2g/edit) -->

 ---
-Here are some capstone project ideas that tend to be associated with success in the observations of the TAs, but of course they are not a garuantee of success.
+Here are some capstone project ideas that tend to be associated with success in the observations of the TAs, but of course they are not a guarantee of success.
 Please note ***these are in no particular order*** and you are absolutely ***not required to choose one of these*** projects.
 This list may guide your thought process as much or as little as you feel is appropriate.

 ## Projects We've Seen Go Well